+The breadth and complementary nature of our diagnostic solutions also provides us scale in sales and distribution.
 To further increase our customer reach, effective January 1, 2015 we transitioned to an all-direct sales strategy in the U.S. and did not renew our current annual contracts with our U.S. distribution partners.
 Under this approach, we take orders, ship product, invoice and receive payment for all rapid assay test kits and instrument consumables in the U.S., aligning with our direct model for instruments, reference laboratory services, and other CAG products and services.
 We believe these changes will continue to strengthen customer loyalty and help support growth of our diagnostic revenues in North America.

 Our diagnostic capabilities generate both recurring and non-recurring revenues.
-Revenues related to capital placements of our in-clinic VetLab suite of instruments and our SNAP Pro Mobile Device are non-recurring in nature, while revenues from the associated proprietary VetLab consumables, SNAP rapid assay test kits, outside reference laboratory and consulting services, and extended maintenance agreements and accessories related to our VetLab instruments are recurring in nature.
-Instrument sales have significantly lower gross margins than those provided by our recurring revenues, especially in the case of VetLab consumables and rapid assay test kits.
-Therefore, the mix of nonrecurring and recurring revenues in a particular period will impact our gross margins.
+Revenues related to capital placements of our in-clinic IDEXX VetLab suite of instruments and our SNAP Pro Mobile Device are non-recurring in nature in that they are sold to a particular customer only once.
+Revenues from the associated proprietary IDEXX VetLab consumables, SNAP rapid assay test kits, reference laboratory and consulting services, and extended maintenance agreements and accessories related to our IDEXX VetLab instruments and our SNAP Pro Mobile Device are recurring in nature, in that they are regularly purchased by our customers, typically as they perform diagnostic testing as part of ongoing veterinary care services.
+Our recurring revenues, most prominently IDEXX VetLab consumables and rapid assay test kits, have significantly higher gross margins than those provided by our instrument sales.
+Therefore, the mix of recurring and non-recurring revenues in a particular period will impact our gross margins.